christina-cook/christina-cook/README.md

 ### Hi there, I'm Christina! 👋

-I'm a former journalist and educator turned software developer who specializes in front-end development.
+I'm a former journalist and educator turned software engineer who specializes in front-end development.
 I'm an alumna of [Turing School of Software & Design](https://turing.io/).

 ```
 const softwareDeveloper = {